Semiotics: Literature

 Text semiotics studies the meanings of linguistic texts.
 It typically focuses on larger fragments of discourse, leaving the analysis of smaller units, like phonemes, to linguistics.
 Text semiotics plays a central role in literary criticism by exploring the codes, conventions, and tropes employed in literary texts.
 It situates these insights within broader cultural and semiotic frameworks.

-Central schools of thought in text semiotics include structuralism and poststructuralism.
+Central schools of thought in text semiotics include structuralism and post-structuralism.
 Structuralism assumes that structural relations within sign systems are the primary source of meaning and understanding.
-It examines how texts employ these patterns, such as binary oppositions between good and evil or nature and culture, often with the goal of identifying ideological biases.
+It examines how texts employ these patterns, such as binary oppositions between good and evil or nature and culture, often to identify ideological biases.
 Post-structuralism argues that sign systems are self-referential and cannot provide a stable representation of reality.
 The post-structuralist method of deconstruction aims to reveal contradictions and ambiguities within texts, for example, by showing how a text unintentionally undermines a binary opposition on which it relies.

-A historically influential tradition in text semiotics is hermeneutics—the study of interpretation.
-Hermeneutics originates in the examination of mythological and religious texts.
+Serving as a precursor and neighboring discipline of text semiotics, hermeneutics is the study of interpretation.
+It originated in the examination of mythological and religious texts.
 It was used by medieval Christian philosophers to decode the theological and moral doctrines of the Bible, for instance, by distinguishing literal from spiritual meanings and analyzing symbolic structures associated with allegories.
 Modern hermeneutics extends these practices to secular texts.
 The hermeneutic circle is a central concept in this field.
 It is the idea that understanding involves a circular movement in which preconceptions guide interpretation and interpretation shapes preconceptions.
 It is sometimes explained as an interplay where understanding the text as a whole depends on understanding its parts and vice versa.
 It is debated whether there is a single correct interpretation of every text or whether incompatible interpretations can be valid at the same time.

 Narratology is a branch of semiotics that studies narrative texts, such as tales and stories.
 It assumes that there is a universal narrative code of the different elements found in narratives, meaning that individual texts only express variations of the same underlying code.
 For example, according to Algirdas Julien Greimas's actantial model, these elements include a subject, such as the hero of the story, an entity that they desire, and an opponent or obstacle to their goal.
-Other research directions in text semiotics are stylistics and rhetorics, which compare different styles and explore how texts persuade.
+Other research directions in text semiotics are stylistics and rhetoric, which compare different styles and explore how texts persuade.